parsaeisa/Notes/security.md

 `segfault` is an acronym for segmentation fault , and this happens when app crashes while its trying to read from or write to a not permitted memory .

+#### A program's segments
+* test : for code and instructions
+* data : variables and arrays
+* stack : used for temporary variables , functions and subroutines .
+* heap : for variables which are defined during runtime .

 ## To Search about

 This is an error message from a container scanner script :